When using a framework like Lombok it is very tempting and easy to use its @Data annotation.

 The generated equals and hashCode methods

 When using a technology like JPA the object identity shouldn’t change between state transitions or property updates.
 If the book title changes, due to a typo, it still is the same book entity.
-However not if you use the generated equals and hashCode methods.
+However not if you use the generated equals and hashCode methods as the equality (checked with equals) and the hashcode change.

 Solution